postsharp/Metalama.Samples/examples/builder/builder-3/README.md

 ## Step 1.
 Setting up more abstractions

 We'll now update the aspect to support two kinds of properties: standard ones and properties of an immutable collection type.
-We'll only support collection types from the `System.Collections.Immutable` namespace, but the same approach can be used for different types.
+We'll only support collection types from the <xref:System.Collections.Immutable> namespace, but the same approach can be used for different types.

 Since we have two kinds of properties, we'll make the `PropertyMapping` class _abstract_.
 It will have two implementations: `StandardPropertyMapping` and `ImmutableCollectionPropertyMapping`.
 Any implementation-specific method must be abstracted in the `PropertyMapping` class and implemented separately in derived classes.